ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 Temporary deployments for incoming merge requests are created automatically to be able to preview changes right away.
 And the best is that it is completely free for hobby purposes and thus cheaper than any other hosting service, especially DigitalOcean and AWS, could be for small pet projects.

-With regards to AWS it seems as if Next.js applications cannot run with usual S3 buckets in combination witt lambdas in the free tier as they require Lambda@Edge which is on the pricier side.
+With regards to AWS it seems as if Next.js applications cannot run with usual S3 buckets in combination with lambdas in the free tier as they require Lambda@Edge which is on the pricier side.
 Unfortunately I have no experience with such a deployment to AWS yet as Vercel has been sufficient thus far.

 ## Conclusion